babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 ### Connecting with SSMS

-The SQL Server Management Studio is an additional option to talk to Babelfish.
+SSMS is an additional option to talk to Babelfish.

-In the following procedure, you connect to your Babelfish database by using Microsoft SQL Server Management Studio (SSMS).
+In the following procedure, you connect to your Babelfish database by using SSMS.
 You can use the SSMS query editor to connect to a Babelfish database.

 #### Start SSMS.